learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 - Add, commit and push the new content to the remote
 - Enable GitHub Pages in the remote repository's settings
 - Check out the published site
-- Continue buildng out the HTML and add CSS and JavaScript files
+- Continue building out the HTML and add CSS and JavaScript files

 ## Creating a Local Repository Folder